Configuring Guest Portal

 2. Use a single IP—The RADIUS and NAS IP address will originate from a single IP address representing the site.
 Enter the NAS IP address for the site.

-1. Click Apply changes.
+1. Click Update.